Fez, Morocco: Hammams (bathhouses)

-Fez is also notable for having preserved a great many of its historic hammams (public bathhouses in the Muslim world) which continue to be used by local people.
+Fez has preserved many of its historic hammams (public bathhouses in the Muslim world) which continue to be used by local people.
 Examples, all dating from around the 14th century, include the Hammam as-Saffarin, the Hammam al-Mokhfiya, and the Hammam Ben Abbad.
 They were generally built next to a well or natural spring which provided water, while the sloping topography of the city allowed for easy drainage.
 The layout of the traditional hammam in the region was inherited from the Roman bathhouse model, consisting of a changing room, a cold room, a warm room, and a hot room.
 Though their architecture can be very functional, some of them, like the Hammam as-Saffarin and the Hammam al-Mokhfiya, feature more decoration.
 The hammams are identifiable from the exterior by the domes and vaults above their main chambers.

 Ville Nouvelle

 The Ville Nouvelle is centered around Avenue Hassan II, a wide street laid out by the French colonial administration after 1912 and known then as Avenue de France.
 A tree-lined park area runs along its middle between the lanes for car traffic.
 At the avenue's northeastern end is Place de la Résistance (originally called Place Gambetta), a large roundabout with a fountain at its center.
 Further south along the same avenue is Place Florence (originally Place Lyautey), a wide plaza planted with trees and originally designed as a public garden.
 At the southwest end of the avenue is Place Ahmed El Mansour (originally Place Galliéni).

 During the colonial period the main public buildings of the city were erected along and around this main avenue.
 Buildings from this period were constructed in a mix of mauresque (neo-Moorish or Moroccan), Art Deco, and Neoclassical styles.
 On the south side of Place Florence is the Bank al-Maghrib building, built between 1928 and 1931 by architect René Canu.
 Nearby, on the east side of Avenue Hassan II, is the Central Post Office building.
 The first post office here was built in 1925 and 1927 by architect Edmond Pauty, but it was rebuilt and expanded in its current form by architect Emile Toulon in 1946–1947.
-The Court of Appeals building, located southwest of the post office, was constructed in 1934-1936 by architects Adrien Laforgue and Antoine Marchisio and it originally housed the Court of First Instance (Tribunal de première instance).
+The Court of Appeals building, located southwest of the post office, was constructed in 1934–1936 by architects Adrien Laforgue and Antoine Marchisio and it originally housed the Court of First Instance (Tribunal de première instance).

 Culture

+Fez is considered the spiritual and cultural heart of Morocco.
+It is often called the "Mecca of the West" and the "Athens of Africa."